medikoo/memoizee/README.md

 #### Resolvers

-When not working in _primitive_ mode but expecting arguments of certain type it's good to coerce them before doing memoization.
+When we're expecting arguments of certain type it's good to coerce them before doing memoization.
 We can do that by passing additional resolvers array:

 ```javascript
 memoized = memoize(fn, { length: 2, resolvers: [String, Boolean] });